tytydraco/yessleep/out/Strings_Part_II.md

 “Let me try that salt,” Dad said.

 I yelled at him that we were telling the truth.
-Logan poured some salt into my dad’s hand and tasted it.
-He grimaced after he tried it.
+Logan poured some salt into my dad’s hand.
+He tasted it.
+Grimacing after he tried it.

 “Okay, Miles.
 Okay,” Dad said.
 “You said Colleen was there?
 She should have a shift with Mom tomorrow.
 I’ll ask her to ask about it before I leave.”

 My dad told us to clean up the sauce and salt as he left the root beers with us.
 After we’d cleaned, Logan and I spent a lot of time glancing at the window.
 I didn’t try to go to sleep, neither did Logan.
 At any moment I expected the Kinseys or their freaky child to appear outside my window.
 We kept ourselves awake by watching YouTube videos.
 Logan searched for ones covering the occult and possessions.
 I listened intently to each bit of information while always making sure the living room curtains were still closed at the Kinsey House.

 We didn’t spend the rest of the weekend together.
 Logan stayed that night but went home the next morning.
 He told me he needed to do some research.
-He left the cross with me and told me to put some salt on the ledge.
+He told me to keep putting salt on the ledge.

 “Actually, better do it around the whole house.
 Just to be safe.”